 Whatever your preferred hunting method or choice of firearms, there are ways to improve your chances of bagging a limit of ruffed grouse.

 One way is to spend a lot of time in the woods during the first two or three weeks of Washington’s generous four-month grouse season.
 Family groups may remain together well into September, and if you locate one bird there’s a good chance the whole gang may be nearby.
 Finding yourself in the middle of a brood can be a lot like flushing a covey of quail, with birds erupting from the underbrush and flying in every direction.

-Early season hunters might do well to concentrate their efforts at higher elevations than they would later in the season.
-Ruffed grouse often spend their summers feeding and rearing their young farther up the hillsides, then make their way into the lowlands where food may be more plentiful as the weather worsens in late-fall.
+Early season grouse hunters might do well to concentrate their efforts at higher elevations than they would later in the season.
+Ruffed grouse often spend their summers feeding and rearing their young farther up the hillsides, then make their way into the lowlands and riparian areas where food and cover may be more plentiful as the weather worsens in late-fall.

 Food availability, by the way, may well be a determining factor in whether there are any grouse to be found in a particular area, so knowing where and what they’re eating can very helpful in finding birds.
 The first thing many veteran grouse hunters do after bagging a bird is open up the crop to see what it’s been eating; that information may lead you to places where you’ll find more birds.

 Logging roads, cat trails and fire trails are good places to look for both ruffed grouse and blue grouse.
 Besides providing a ready source of grit and places for birds to dust, roads and trails allow hunters to cover more ground in less time.
 And, you may get better shots near the edge of a road than you’ll get farther back in the woods.